betterwithranch/daemon_objects/README.md

 If the daemon does not have access to create the log, it will log errors to /tmp/_daemon_name_.output.

+### Configuration

+Configuration is done by creating a config/daemons.yml file.
+Configuration is optional.

+    Example config:

+    development:
+      my_test:
+        count: 2

+This will start 2 instances of the `MyTestDaemon` class.

 ### Support for third-party libraries

 DaemonObjects supports the following third-party libraries.
 If they are required in your application, your daemon will use them.